quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

-When the number of in-flight ack-eliciting packets is larger than the ACK-Eliciting Threshold, an endpoint can expect that the peer will not need to wait for its `max_ack_delay` period before sending an acknowledgement.
+When the number of in-flight ack-eliciting packets is larger than the ACK-Eliciting Threshold, an endpoint can expect that the peer will not need to wait for its `max_ack_delay` period before sending an acknowledgment.
 In such cases, the endpoint MAY therefore exclude the peer's 'max_ack_delay' from its PTO calculation.
-When Reordering Threshold is set to 0 and loss causes the peer to not receive enough packets to trigger an immediate acknowledgement, the receiver will wait 'max_ack_delay', increasing the chances of a premature PTO.
+When Reordering Threshold is set to 0 and loss causes the peer to not receive enough packets to trigger an immediate acknowledgment, the receiver will wait 'max_ack_delay', increasing the chances of a premature PTO.
 Therefore, if Reordering Threshold is set to 0, the PTO MUST be larger than the peer's 'max_ack_delay'.

-When sending PTO packets, one can include an IMMEDIATE_ACK frame to elicit an immediate acknowledgement.
-This avoids waiting the ack delay for acknowledgements of PTO packets, reducing tail latency and allowing the sender to exclude the peer's 'max_ack_delay' from subsequent PTO calculations.
+When sending PTO packets, one can include an IMMEDIATE_ACK frame to elicit an immediate acknowledgment.
+This avoids waiting the ack delay for acknowledgments of PTO packets, reducing tail latency and allowing the sender to exclude the peer's 'max_ack_delay' from subsequent PTO calculations.

-# Determining Acknowledgement Frequency {#implementation}
+# Determining Acknowledgment Frequency {#implementation}

 This section provides some guidance on a sender's choice of acknowledgment frequency and discusses some additional considerations.
 Implementers can select